Who am I, and why am I so obsessed with this idea of creating a life of geographical freedom?

 Sure, some of it was a waste of time and money but sometimes you have to dig through the dirt to find the gold.

-I was also very verbal about what I wanted to do, so not surprisingly, in the end it was actually word of mouth that found me the opportunity I was looking for.
+I was also very verbal about what I wanted to do, so not surprisingly, in the end, it was actually the word of mouth that found me the opportunity I was looking for.

-One of my good friends Shelly was asking me why I was giving up my weekends and social life and spending hard earned cash to go to all these events, after explaining what I wanted and why, she mentioned that she had a friend who had recently started an online business and that I should talk to her.
-I organised a breakfast meeting with Kathryn, she introduced me to an online training program.
+One of my good friends Shelly was asking me why I was giving up my weekends and social life and spending hard-earned cash to go to all these events, after explaining what I wanted and why.
+Shelly mentioned that she had a friend who had recently started an online business and that I should talk to her.
+I organized a breakfast meeting with Kathryn, (the friend) and she introduced me to an online training program.

 As cliche as it sounds, the rest is history!!

 I am now also working on a number of other online projects that are all in line with these goals but this is truly all where it started.